 Once this is done, assess the effects of each failure mode that was brainstormed.
-The team should determine what the consequences of the failure would be, think low(er) sales, negative customer feedback, and decreased brand reputation.
+The team should determine what the consequences of the failure would be, think low(er) sales, negative customer feedback, decreased brand reputation.
 As with the previous step, there are no wrong answers.

-Once a severity rating has been assigned, we then rate the ‘likelihood of occurrence’.
+Once a severity rating has been assigned, you then rate the ‘likelihood of occurrence’.
 This rating should reflect the probability of the failure mode occurring.
 A scale from 1 to 10 is commonly used, but it’s best to mirror the scale used during the severity rating.

 The third rating is the ‘detection rating’, this rating should reflect how easily the failure mode could be detected before it leads to significant issues.